Battles

 Operation Barabarossa

-The German attack on the Soviet Union on June 22, 1941.
-80 years ago: the beginning of the operation with Read more
+The German attack on the Soviet Union on June 22, 1941 - The beginning of the operation with the code-name Read more

 Molotov at Berlin visit